FreeSlave/halflife-featureful/documentation/content/docs/configuration/weapon-templates-presets.md

 {{% /hint %}}

 {{% hint warning %}}
 Delta Particles uses custom animation events and attachment point for shell ejection.
 This is not implemented in Featureful SDK.
-Instead, the ejection delay and shell offset are provided as constant value in the configuration file.
+Instead, the ejection delay and shell offset are provided as constant value in the weapon template file.
 {{% /hint %}}

 Required models: